Solved Problem on Static Equilibrium

 advertisement

-A body with a mass of 200 kg is maintained in equilibrium on an inclined plane at 30° relative to the horizontal by a cord passing through a fixed pulley and the other end supports a body with a mass M. The rope makes with the inclined plane an angle of 45°.
+A body with a mass of 200 kg is kept in equilibrium on an inclined plane at an angle of 30° relative to the horizontal by a rope that passes over a fixed pulley and supports another body with a mass M at the other end.
+The rope makes a 45° angle with the inclined line of the plane.
 Determine:

 a) The mass M;

-b) The force exerted by the body on the plan.
+b) The force exerted by the body against the plane.

 Problem data:

-• Angle of the string with the inclined plane: 45°;
+• Angle of the rope with the inclined plane: 45°;

 • Acceleration due to gravity: g=9.8 m/s2.